JulianWebb/JulianWebb/_entries/gopher-hadfield.md

 ## The Result

-If you'd like to check my work, I do have it hosted on Github
+If you'd like to check my work, I do have it hosted on [Github](julianwebb/hadfield)

-{% include repo.html name='julianwebb/hadfield' %}

 I admit I didn't go into as much detail here as I could have, but considering that as of now, it's a minimum viable project, I doubt doing so would be very useful for very long.

-That said, as minimumaly viable as it may be, it *is* usable.
-In fact you can access a Gopher version of [this site](gopher://julianwebb.ca/)!
+<del>That said, as minimally viable as it may be, it *is* usable.
+In fact you can access a Gopher version of this site!</del>

+<i>I used to have it running, but found it was limiting.
+Maybe I'll do it again in a later version</i>

 I look forward to working on it more, I think there is so much potential.